 A collaborative workplace generates innovative solutions brought together and flushed out by diverse teams—sometimes across the entire organization.
 It allows individual team members to pull from a larger group to get more resources to efficiently complete a project.

-Benefits of Creating Collaborative Teams
+Benefits of Creating Collaborative Teams at Work

 A Queens University survey found 75% of employees think collaboration is essential in the workplace.
 But only about 39% of employees believe their company isn’t collaborative enough.